Samuel H. Gruber Presentation Award

 The winner of the award is chosen by the AES Student Awards Committee, an ad hoc group of reviewers appointed each year by the AES President.
 Over the past 24 years the Gruber Award has become an entrenched part of the society's growing legacy and a prestigious honor for its student members.
 Previous winners have represented many different disciplines in elasmobranch biology, including physiology, behavior, ecology and other fields, and many have gone on to full-time scientific careers.

 You can learn more about this opportunity by visiting the funder's website.

-- Be enrolled as an undergraduate or graduate student, or have completed his/her degree within 12 months of the presentation;
+- must be enrolled as an undergraduate or graduate student, or have completed their degree no more than 12 months before the presentation date;

-- Be in at least his or her second year of AES membership;
+- must be in at least their second year of AES membership;

 You must be a member of this organization to apply for this award - become a member.
 Applicants must be a good standing member of AES and be in at least his or her second year of membership.
 Remember that to be "in good standing" students must renew their memberships before the first day of the calendar year, e.g. to qualify for the Gruber Award for the 2016 annual meeting, students must have renewed their society membership by 31 December 2015.

 - Applicants must indicate at the time of abstract submission his/her intention to compete for the appropriate award.
 Late entries will no longer be accepted

 Find more grants like the Samuel H. Gruber Presentation Award by joining Instrumentl.